Benefits of Music for Babies

 The Three Key Benefits of Doing Music With Your Baby

-- Brain development: Musical activity exercises the brain – when a baby listens to or sings along with nursery rhymes, both sides of their brain are accessed at the same time.
+- Brain development: Musical activity contributes to better memory and cognitive skills.
+Music exercises the brain – when a baby listens to music or sings along with nursery rhymes, both sides of their brain are accessed at the same time.
 Adding movement to this boosts mind-body brain development as well.

 - Musical development: Regular participation in music activities during the early childhood years, will assist your child’s future development of musical skills.